-- Students must bring their own lunch or purchase a lunch from the cafeteria. - o High School Students may only purchase lunch from the cafeteria during their lunchtime. - Parents may join their students for lunch at any time but must sign in and receive a visitor badge from the Administration office. - Students must be in the cafeteria or approved outdoor space under the supervision of the lunch monitors during the entire lunch period except for approved reasons. - Students must have a handwritten pass to leave the cafeteria or be on a written list provided to the lunch monitor for a group meeting. - o Students must not bring glass containers to school. - Students may not order food to be delivered to campus. - Microwaves and refrigerators are not available for student use in the school cafeteria. - Students must do their part to keep the cafeteria clean, including sweeping floors, wiping off tables, stacking chairs, and picking up trash. - o Students must pick up all trash and eating supplies when using an outdoor eating location.
+- Students must bring their own lunch or purchase a lunch from the cafeteria. - High School Students may only purchase lunch from the cafeteria during their lunchtime. - Parents may join their students for lunch at any time but must sign in and receive a visitor badge from the Administration office. - Students must be in the cafeteria or approved outdoor space under the supervision of the lunch monitors during the entire lunch period except for approved reasons. - Students may only use the FLC restrooms during the lunch hour. - Students must not bring glass containers to school. - \circ $\;$ Students may not order food to be delivered to campus. - Microwaves and refrigerators are not available for student use in the school cafeteria. - Students must do their part to keep the cafeteria clean, including sweeping floors, wiping off tables, stacking chairs, and picking up trash. - Students must pick up all trash and eating supplies when using an outdoor eating location.